-We planned to go to Crandon State Park on Key Biscayne.
+We plan to go to Crandon State Park on Key Biscayne.
 Mom even packed lunch.
 It makes me pissed she is acting so maternal.
 I have to let out the anger and energy that has built up, riding like a mad man.
 Scott and Stu fall back.
 I wait at the Rickenbacker Causeway.
-They tell me they aren’t going further until I tell them what’s wrong.
+They tell me they aren’t going further until I tell them what is wrong.

 “Dad told me Mom is going to move away once they get their divorce.”

 “What!” they both exclaim.
 Stu reaches over and grabs my hand, just looking at me.